ahten/codingTasks/Task-T03/README.md

 Task 2 - Manipulation

 Objective :
 + Learn how to operate the string value , e.g. replace value , extract characher from a word / sentenances.
+(Data Type)

 Task Details:
 + Create a new Python file for this task and call it manipulation.py.